 The Bank Of England will be looking closely at what lenders will do following the fall in base rate.
 The Financial Policy Committee (FPC) and Prudential Regulation Committee, who are responsible for the supervision of banks, building societies and major investment firms, will also monitor the situation closely.
 Already we have seen lenders drop their Standard Variable Rates, the latest being HSBC reducing their SVR from 3.69% to 3.54%.

 The Monetary Policy Committee (MPC), who ultimately have the responsibility for setting base rate, said it expected a reduction in both lending activity and GDP over the next few months along with falls in inflation from 1.7% in February to below 1%, following sharp falls in oil prices and subsequent falls in fuel prices at the pumps.

-Having said all that the bank went on to say ‘The nature of the economic shock from Covid 19 is very different from those to which the MPC has previously had to respond’ and, signalling a more upbeat tone, they also said ‘The scale and duration of the shock to economic activity, while highly uncertain, will be large and sharp but should ultimately prove temporary, particularly if job losses and business failures can be minimized’.
+Having said all that the bank went on to say ‘The nature of the economic shock from Covid 19 is very different from those to which the MPC has previously had to respond’ and, signaling a more upbeat tone.
+They also said ‘The scale and duration of the shock to economic activity, while highly uncertain, will be large.
+And sharp but should ultimately prove temporary.
+Particularly if job losses and business failures can be minimized’.

 Lastly, we appreciate that these are times of uncertainty.
 So, whether you want to review your current mortgage or look to raise extra funds, please do contact your adviser.